bpython/bpython/README.rst

 http://github.com/bpython/bpython/issues/

-For any other ways of communicating with bpython users and devs you can find us at the communication page on the projects homepage: http://bpython-interpreter.org/community
+For any other ways of communicating with bpython users and devs you can find us at the community page on the projects homepage: http://bpython-interpreter.org/community

+Or in the documentation at http://docs.bpython-interpreter.org/community.html.

 Hope to see you there!